jasp-stats/jaspSem/inst/help/PLSSEM.md

 ## 1. Model Setup
 ---
 In the **Model** section, you can specify the structural equation model using lavaan syntax.
 The following operators can be used: =~ to specify a latent variable measured by a set of indicators; <~ to specify a composite/emergent variable that is made up of a set of indicators; and ~ to specify the structural model, i.e., the relationships between the latent variables and the composites.
 In specifying the relationships between the latent variables and the composites, they must not be isolated in the structural model.
 In addition, no indicator may be connected to more than one latent variable/composite.
 Furthermore, the structural model may not include any observed variables, i.e., to include observed variables in the structural model they must be specified as a single-indicator construct.
 Finally, a grouping variable can be selected.
 In this case, the model is estimated separately for each group.

 - **Grouping Variable**: You can select the grouping variable for multi-group analysis.
 The grouping variable is optional and can be left empty if not required.

 ## 2. Estimation Options
 ---
 In the **Estimation** section, the following options are available:

-- **Consistent Partial Least Squares**: Enables the option to use consistent partial least squares (PLSc), which, in contrast to traditional PLS, produces consistent estimates for latent variable models (=~).
-In this case, Mode A weights are transformed to obtain consistent factor loadings.
+- **Consistent partial least squares**: Enables the option to use consistent partial least squares (PLSc), which, in contrast to traditional PLS, produces consistent estimates for latent variable models (=~).
+In this case, Mode A weights are transformed to obtain consistent factor loading estimates.
 In addition, the correlations between latent variables and other variables of the structural model are corrected for attenuation before they are used to estimate the parameters of the structural model.

-- **Inner Weighting Scheme**: Choose from the following options to calculate inner weights used in the PLS algorithm:
+- **Inner weighting scheme**: Choose from the following options to calculate inner weights used in the PLS algorithm:
   - Path weighting scheme
   - Centroid weighting scheme
   - Factorial weighting scheme